 Honest Kitchen Cat Food (you can see reviews and order it here)

-Like with human diets, higher quality foods will make a huge difference in the well being and health of your cat.
-All of the top cat foods we recommend are well like by many cats.
+Like with human diets, higher quality foods will make a big difference in the well being and health of your cat.
+All of the top cat foods we recommend are well liked by many cats.
 But each cat is different and will have preferences.
-So if any one of the foods recommended above does not seem to be well liked by your cat, don't give up.
-Just try another quality brand or perhaps even a different flavor in the same brand.
-You are sure to find one that one that is great for your cat and that your cat will love.
+So if any one of the foods recommended above do not seem to be liked or tolerated by your cat, just try another quality brand or perhaps even a different formulation in the same brand.
+You are sure to find one that one that is tasty and healthy for your cat.

 If you are curious about what are the worst foods for your cat, check out our picks for 8 Worst of the Popular Cat Foods.

 Originally published March 2012 and updated yearly.
 Last updated January 2017.